 - For financial gains.

-Cyber-warfare: It is a war caused on the Internet to leak out information.
+- Cyber-warfare: It is a war caused by the Internet to leak information.

 SIM Swap Scam